Now Hiring UCSB Student EMT-Extra Help!

-The application for Communications Dispatcher I/II – Fire/Sheriff is now open and will be closed on 02/09/2026
+The application for UCSB Student EMT-Extra Help is now open and will close on 05/15/2026.

-Santa Barbara County Fire Departments’ Proposed Amendments to the 2025 Fire Code have now been released to the public.
-Click below for more details.
+Santa Barbara County Fire Department’s Proposed Amendments to Chapter 15 of Fire Code have now been released to the public.
+Click below for more details

-The application for Aircraft Mechanic Lead is now open and will be continuous until further notice.
+The application for System and Network Administrator (Temporary) is now open and will be continuous until further notice.

 Santa Barbara County Fire Department